denisecase/notes-source-example/README.md

 -----

-This repo is not used.
-This repo is only used to display files used in the private `notes-source` folder described in the article.
+This repo is not part of the process - it just illustrates files found in the private `notes-source` folder described in the article.